jlyndevina/jesslyndev.github.io/_tabs/easymath.md

 ---
 layout: page
-title: EasyMath (HKU) Project
+title: EasyMath ➗
 permalink: /projects/easymath/
 order: 9
 ---

-# EasyMath (HKU) 🧮

-## Project Overview

-Educational technology project from HKU featuring video demonstration of mathematical learning tools and interfaces.

-## Project Details

-[Add your project description here]

-## Educational Technology Approach

-[Describe your educational technology methodology]
+A lil project for learning the basics of Figma I did during my exchange in HKU as a team of 4.

 ## Video Demo
 <div class="project-video">
   <iframe
     width="100%"